Can you patent an app? Yes, you can patent an app! Exciting, right?

 Yes, you may patent an app, but know that only some aspects of what you’ve created are patent-eligible.
 And as we will go through these 7 steps, you’ll learn that one of the first steps is determining patent eligibility.

 Patent law provides inventors with the amazing ability to ask the government to help them secure a monopoly in the market for 20 years.
 (Top 3 advantages of patents)

 In exchange for you telling the world how to make and use your invention, you get 20 years of federal protection to prevent anyone else from making, using, or selling your invention without your permission.
 Pretty cool, right?

 You most likely already knew a little of that before you got here, or else you probably wouldn’t have clicked the link to read this.
 However, it’s always nice to get a reminder.

 Alright: let’s dive right into software applications, or, as we often call them today, apps.

-Since the dawn of the smartphone in the early 2000s, apps have played a major role in helping to move the industry along by coming up with a seemingly endless supply of ways to be more efficient, have more fun, be more healthy, more organized, find things most easily, and so on.
+Since the dawn of the smartphones in the early 2000s, apps have played a major role in helping to move the industry along by coming up with a seemingly endless supply of ways to be more efficient, have more fun, be more healthy, more organized, find things most easily, and so on.

 These creations, while virtual and intangible, (meaning you can’t touch and feel an app… at least, not yet!
-At the rate technology is evolving, it may be only be a matter of time) give a lot of value to their customers.
+At the rate technology is evolving, it may only be a matter of time) give a lot of value to their customers.

 (Just think: where would you be — literally — without your favorite maps app?)